vbhati15/setu/README.md

     J -- yes --> K[Approved — payment proceeds]
 ```

-Every one of these is checked in this exact order, short-circuiting at the first failure — no partial approvals.
-Every rule has been fired **against the live production deployment**, with the real request/response transcripts recorded in [`BUILD_LOG.md`](BUILD_LOG.md) and summarized in [`docs/THREAT_MODEL.md`](docs/THREAT_MODEL.md).
+Checked in exactly this order, every time — the first failure stops everything, no partial approvals.
+All of it has been fired against the live production deployment, with the real request/response transcripts in [`BUILD_LOG.md`](BUILD_LOG.md) and summarized in [`docs/THREAT_MODEL.md`](docs/THREAT_MODEL.md).

 ## Testing & live verification

 - `pytest backend/tests -v` → **140/140 passing** locally.
-- A black-box scenario harness (`backend/app/scripts/scenario_harness.py`) ran 22 named scenarios (37 real HTTP calls) against the **live production API** — comfortable-budget purchases, tight-budget multi-round negotiations, no-match graceful failures, and deliberate rule-breach attempts (credential scope, velocity, daily spend, duplicate idempotency keys).
-Results are checked into `backend/app/scripts/harness_results/*.jsonl` and surfaced live in the dashboard's Test Results/Audit Log tabs.
+- A black-box scenario harness (`backend/app/scripts/scenario_harness.py`) ran 22 named scenarios, 37 real HTTP calls, against the **live production API** — comfortable-budget purchases, tight-budget negotiations, graceful no-match failures, and deliberate rule-breaks (credential scope, velocity, daily spend, duplicate idempotency keys).
+Results live in `backend/app/scripts/harness_results/*.jsonl` and show up in the dashboard's Test Results/Audit Log tabs.
-- Every `TrustGuard` rule — kill switch, signature/replay, credential scope, idempotency, velocity, daily spend cap, spend cap, category — has been independently fired against production with real request/response evidence, not just asserted in a unit test.
-Full transcripts in [`BUILD_LOG.md`](BUILD_LOG.md); see [`docs/TESTING.md`](docs/TESTING.md) for how to reproduce.
+- Every trust rule has been independently fired against production with real evidence, not just asserted in a unit test.
+Full transcripts in [`BUILD_LOG.md`](BUILD_LOG.md); how to reproduce in [`docs/TESTING.md`](docs/TESTING.md).

 ## Known limitations

-Being upfront about this, since it's a compressed hackathon build:
+Being upfront, since this was built fast:

-- Single-process, single-instance deployment — trust-layer state (idempotency store, velocity counters, nonce cache) is in-memory, not yet backed by a shared store like Redis/Postgres.
+- Single instance, in-memory trust-layer state — no shared store like Redis/Postgres yet, so it wouldn't survive scaling past one process today.
-- The negotiation engine holds both parties' reservation prices in one process rather than each agent inferring the other's from observed offers alone — see "What this does not model" in [`docs/BARGAINING.md`](docs/BARGAINING.md).
+- The negotiation engine sees both parties' reservation prices in one process, rather than each agent inferring the other's from observed offers alone.
+See "What this does not model" in [`docs/BARGAINING.md`](docs/BARGAINING.md).
-- Admin kill-switch auth is a single shared static key, adequate for a single-operator demo, not per-operator auth in a real deployment.
+- The admin kill switch uses one shared static key — fine for a single-operator demo, not for a real deployment with multiple operators.
-- Test-mode payments only — live-mode is structurally supported but intentionally blocked in code today (`config.py`).
+- Test-mode payments only.
+Live-mode is structurally supported but intentionally blocked in code (`config.py`).

 Full, continuously-updated list: [`docs/THREAT_MODEL.md`](docs/THREAT_MODEL.md) → "Known gaps."